cube3power/atsd/rule-engine/functions-table.md

 The key names are created by concatenating the current field name with field names of its parents using `.` as a separator and `[i]` as an index suffix for array elements.

-The common prefix until the first element array is discarded from key names.
+The common prefix until the first element of the array is discarded from key names.

 The subsequent lists in the collection contain field values of the associated leaf object itself as well as field values from the parent objects ordered by keys in the first list.
 If the key specified in the first list is absent in iterated object, the list on the given index will contain an empty string.